crowbc/NuLat/README.md

 Change log (in reverse chronological order starting from most recent version:)

+v 1.2.0 -- 08AUG2024: PMT Lens and Scoring Volume Update
+	Changed the absorption length for EJ-200 from the value listed in the product information sheet from Eljen in order to reflect the work done in Yokley.
+Changed the particle generator to a random cone into the detector from approximately 20 cm behind the center of the -z face.
+Added PMT lenses to simulate reflections at the boundary between the light guides and PMTs.
+Added Voxel Sensitive Detector class NuLatVoxelSensitiveDetector.hh and MC truth N-tuple for energy depositions and particle momenta.

 v 1.1.1 -- 02AUG2024
 	Added Event manager class using G4 analysis manager.
 Added ntuples for ROOT output file.